 The Battle of Cowpens1, January 17, 1781, took place in the latter part of the Southern Campaign of the American Revolution and of the Revolution itself.
 It became known as the turning point of the war in the South, part of a chain of events leading to Patriot victory at Yorktown2 The Cowpens victory was won over a crack British regular army3 and brought together strong armies and leaders who made their mark on history.

 In 1779-80, British redcoats indeed came South en masse, capturing first, Savannah7 and then Charleston8 and Camden 8A in South Carolina, in the process, defeating and capturing much of the Southern Continental Army9.
-Such victories gave the British confidence they would soon control the entire South, that Loyalists would flock to their cause.
-Conquering these population centers, however, gave the British a false sense of victory they didn't count on so much opposition in the backcountry10.
+Such victories gave the British confidence they would soon control the entire South and that Loyalists would flock to their cause.
+Conquering these population centers, however, gave the British such a false sense of victory that they didn't count on so much opposition in the backcountry10.
 Conflict in the backcountry, to their rear, turned out to be their Achilles' heel.

 The Southern Campaign, especially in the backcountry, was essentially a civil war as the colonial population split between Patriot and Loyalist.
 Conflict came, often pitting neighbor against neighbor and re-igniting old feuds and animosities.
 Those of both sides organized militia, often engaging each other.
 The countryside was devastated, and raids and reprisals were the order of the day.